How We Got Started

 About Our Teachers

-Barbara is the owner/operator of the Mommie Dearest School of Dance & Charm and has danced, taught, and choreographed for nearly 60 years.
+Barbara is the owner/operator of the Mommie Dearest School of Dance & Charm and has danced, taught, and choreographed for over 60 years.
 As a performer, she has probably played every hooker/stripper part in musical theater (she USED to be hot).
 Choreographic credits include The Music Man, The Unsinkable Molly Brown, Oliver, Guys & Dolls, West Side Story, Fame, Closer Than Ever, A Funny Thing Happened on the Way to the Forum, The Mystery of Edwin Drood, and the ever-popular Vampire Lesbians of Sodom.
 As a teacher she has taught dance to students in public schools, dance studios, the occasional drag queen, and at her own studio, a refuge for the misfits of the performance world.